jfpatrick/sy-bi-comrad-template/README-template.md

 #### [BI Launcher](https://gitlab.cern.ch/bisw-java-fwk/bi-launcher)

-If it has been registered in the BI Launcher, you can launc it in this way:
+If it has been registered in the BI Launcher, you can launch it in this way:

 ```bash
 /user/bdisoft/operational/tools/bi-launcher/launcher <app name in the Launcher>